What Is Domain-Driven Design ?

-The term has been coined by Eric Evans in his book «Domain-Driven design», published in 2003.
-It is an approach of software development based on the following premises:
+Domain-Driven Design (DDD) is a term coined by Eric Evans in his book «Domain-Driven design», published in 2003.
+It is an approach of software development that:

 DDD really shines when applied on medium to complex business needs but can also be used successfully on simpler projects, especially since the business framework considerably lowers the cost of implementing such projects by providing many helpers and base implementations.